 In the research and development (R&D) phase, starting with powerful design simulation software is the first step to ensure test efficiency and lower test cost.
 Today's design and simulation software enable transceiver designers to optimise their designs, ensure performance and robustness, and avoid costly additional board design cycles.
 They can identify the most sensitive design components early on and decide how to set specifications to improve manufacturing yield.
 Once optimised, designers can test design performance using post-processing data analysis functionality without rerunning simulations.

 Tip 2.
 Characterisation and compliance test

-Once deployed in data centres, marginally performing transceivers can bring down the network link, lowering the overall efficiency of the data centre as the switches and routers need to re-route the faulty link.
-The cost associated with failed transceivers once deployed in the data centre is enormous.
-In a hyperscale data centre with more than 100,000 transceivers, even a small one-tenth of one percent failure rate would equate to 100 faulty links.
+Once deployed in data centers, marginally performing transceivers can bring down the network link, lowering the overall efficiency of the data center as the switches and routers need to re-route the faulty link.
+The cost associated with failed transceivers once deployed in the data center is enormous.
+In a hyperscale data center with more than 100,000 transceivers, even a small one-tenth of one percent failure rate would equate to 100 faulty links.